 Renewable & Efficient Energy

-Here are some current rebates that can apply to energy efficiency and renewable energy:
+Here are some current rebates or tax credits that can apply to energy efficiency and renewable energy:

-Washington State Energy Rebates: starting mid-2024: See this WA Commerce page for the latest information.
+Washington State Energy Rebates: expected to start in early 2025, see the link to WA Commerce page for the latest information.

 Renewable Energy

-We focus on energy sources that do not produce greenhouse gas emissions.
-The path forward to reducing these emissions is to electrify as many of the energy-using devices in the economy and in our daily activities as possible and to use renewably generated electricity to power them.
+To reduce greenhouse gas emissions, a key strategy is to electrify as many of the energy-using devices in the economy and in our daily activities as possible and to use renewably generated electricity to power them.
 The electricity that the PUD supplies is 95% renewable and is based on the hydroelectricity generated by the Bonneville Power Administration.
 Individuals and businesses can also generate their own electricity to supplement that obtained from the PUD primarily using photovoltaic panels and to a lesser extent small scale wind turbines.
-Sources are listed below.
+Below are the two current Jefferson County-based solar providers.
+If there are others, let us know at info@jeffersoncan.org.

 Power Trip Energy